Waziup/learning-center-content/content/en/resources/Clouds/Cloud_WaziCloud/specs.md

 It's easier!
 All documentation is provided in the README files in the repository.

-If you have an application using previous versions of the API, use the [migration guide](#v2-migration-guide).

 ## Access control

 This tutorial will guide you through the access control features of the Waziup API version 2, step by step.